-Advertising the Vacancy
+c) Advertising the Vacancy

 The Requirements of the Vacancy Procedure Act 2003 in relation to advertising the Vacancy are set out in Section 17 and these should be noted with care and attention.
 Vacancies should be advertised in the Vacancies Section on the Church of Scotland website.
 There is no charge for this service.
-To arrange for the vacancy to be advertised on the website, please contact faithaction@churchofscotland.org.uk, indicating the basis, the Interim Moderator and contact details, information on who to contact to obtain a Parish Profile and a closing date (if one has been agreed).
+To arrange for the vacancy to be advertised on the website, please contact ministries@churchofscotland.org.uk, indicating the basis, the Interim Moderator and contact details, information on who to contact to obtain a Parish Profile and a closing date (if one has been agreed).
 Where possible, the information should also include contact details for the Clerk to the Nominating Committee, and a note of the Church website, if the Parish Profile can be found online.
 Churches are strongly encouraged to place parish profiles online, as this means that they can then be featured in, and linked to, the vacancy list on the website.
-Many ministers, open to seeking a new charge, will discreetly examine the Faith Action Forum's vacancy list and download parish profiles.
+Many ministers, open to seeking a new charge, will discreetly examine the Ministries Council's vacancy list and download parish profiles.
 If your information isn't there, or isn't up to date, you will be significantly disadvantaged in your search.

 In addition, a suitably worded advertisement may be drafted, with a closing date for applications, and agreed by the Committee.
 The Committee should consider the wide range of opportunities for advertising, including the internet.
-Vacancies can also be advertised in Life and Work, (magazine@lifeandwork.org) but please note that this carries a charge.
+Vacancies can also be advertised in the Life and Work magazine, but please note that this carries a charge.
+To obtain contact details, please contact ministries@churchofscotland.org.uk

+The Interim Moderator will receive from the Ministries Council the list of all Probationers currently available for Call.
+It may also ask for a shorter, but more detailed, list of those Probationers in whom it is principally interested.
 In addition to applications, the Committee may also receive recommendations in respect of ministers who might be considered suitable candidates.
 They, however, should be asked to submit a CV and a note of confirmation that they are prepared to be considered.

-· Dealing with Applications
+d) Dealing with Applications